 The nanodegrees are pricey compared to some of the competitors and the current prices at the time of writing are:

 When signing up, Udacity was offering a 50% discount on Nanodegrees, so I was able to get a discount on the normal pricing.
 By the looks of their website, they seem to offer discounts quite frequently, so if you are considering a Udacity Nanodegree, then look out for these.
 Udacity’s prices are remarkably high otherwise.

 The content of the course can be accessed from other courses that are a lot cheaper or even completely free.
 However, the review of code and career advice that Udacity offers is completely different and invaluable if this is something that you would use.

 Personally, unless I was looking to change career or learn something very niche, I would use cheaper resources in the future.
 However, Udacity’s reputation as well as the additional services that they offer their students is vastly different from any other course I have come across.

 Intro to Programming Nanodegree Timeline

-Udacity state that it takes most people to complete the course within 4 months.
-However, it is completely self-study so you can complete the course in your own time.
+Udacity state that most people complete the course within 4 months.
+However, it is completely self-study, so you can complete the course in your own time.
 Four months is an achievable target for most people, but with commitment, this can be completed in less.

 However, I completed the course in under 4 months, and I believe most people would be able to also.